valhalla/valhalla/README.md

 For more information on binaries, see [Command Line Tools](#command-line-tools) section below and the [docs](https://valhalla.github.io/valhalla).

-## Contributing

-We :heart: contributions to Valhalla.
-They could be non-technical, e.g. translations into other languages via [Transifex](https://www.transifex.com/valhalla/valhalla-phrases/locales-en-us-json--transifex/) or documentation improvements, or technical ones like bug fixes or feature implementations.
-It's important to open an issue before setting out to work on a PR.

-Ideally, get familiar with our [Contribution guidelines](https://github.com/valhalla/valhalla/blob/master/CONTRIBUTING.md) first.

 ## Benchmarks

 Valhalla includes several microbenchmarks which you can build and run using: